Religious Freedom Conditions in Taliban-Controlled Afghanistan

 In December 2023, the U.S. State Department designated the Taliban as an entity of particular concern (EPC).
 In its 2024 Annual Report, USCIRF recommended that the U.S. Department of State designate Afghanistan as a Country of Particular Concern, or CPC, for engaging in systematic, ongoing, and egregious violations of religious freedom.
 In August 2024, USCIRF released a country update to examine the Taliban’s restrictions on religious freedom.

-Witnesses will discuss current religious freedom conditions throughout the country, including the Taliban’s systematic enforcement of religious edicts.
-They will also discuss current U.S. policy and share recommendations for the U.S. government to support religious freedom in Afghanistan.
+Witnesses discussed current religious freedom conditions throughout the country, including the Taliban’s systematic enforcement of religious edicts.
+They also discussed current U.S. policy and share recommendations for the U.S. government to support religious freedom in Afghanistan.

 Opening Remarks